-In 1976, a group of parents filed a lawsuit, which contended that elementary students in the South County area school districts were denied an equal educational opportunity because of the isolation of racial minorities in the Ravenswood City School District.
-The lawsuit went on for 10 years and was settled in 1986 when the school districts entered a Settlement Order designed to reduce racial isolation.
-One component of the Settlement Order is the Voluntary Transfer Plan, which allows minority students in the Ravenswood City School District to transfer to one of the following seven districts: Belmont-Redwood Shores, Las Lomitas, Menlo Park, Palo Alto, Portola Valley, San Carlos and Woodside.
-Non-minority students in these seven districts may transfer into Ravenswood.
+In 1976, a group of parents filed a lawsuit, which contended that elementary students in the south county school districts were denied an equal educational opportunity because of the isolation of racial minorities in the Ravenswood City School District.
+The lawsuit was settled in 1986, when the school districts entered a Settlement Order designed to reduce racial isolation.
+One component of the Settlement Order is the Voluntary Transfer Plan, which allows minority students in the Ravenswood City School District to transfer to one of the following seven school districts: Belmont-Redwood Shores, Las Lomitas, Menlo Park City, Palo Alto Unified, Portola Valley, San Carlos, and Woodside.
+Non-minority students in these seven districts may transfer into the Ravenswood City School District.

 Si desea ver esta información en español, por favor haga clic aquí.

 Who qualifies for the Tinsley Voluntary Transfer Program (VTP)?

 - Only minority students in East Palo Alto and East Menlo Park may transfer out of Ravenswood City School District

 - Only non-minority students may transfer into Ravenswood City School District

 What is the definition of a "minority" student, as defined by the Court Order?

 Minority students are persons defined as minorities by the State Superintendent of Public Instruction.
 At present, the SPI has defined the following persons as “minority”: